-Mobile devices are one of the greatest conveniences of the 21st century but, as anyone familiar with security will know, convenience and security do not always go hand in hand.
+The Mobile phone virus has been less of an issue with one of the greatest conveniences of the 21st century but, as anyone familiar with security will know, convenience and security do not always go hand in hand.
 While they may, technically speaking, be largely resistant to viruses (malware that can replicate itself), they are very much susceptible to malware in general, as has recently been only too clearly demonstrated by the recent news about the WhatsApp vulnerability.

-The WhatsApp attack – a sign of things to come?
+The Mobile Phone WhatsApp Virus attack – a sign of things to come?

 The attack on WhatsApp saw the popular app used to take control of victims’ phones without any action whatsoever on their part.
 This made it very different from previous malware attacks which typically involved some element of social engineering, usually tricking a person into installing the malware and/or giving it the necessary permissions to do damage.

 In the WhatsApp attack, however, all that was required was for a victim to leave a voice call unanswered.
 This may (or may not) be a sign that cybercriminals are going to step up their game and increase the sophistication of their attacks, but it should serve to put people in general on warning that mobile viruses should be taken very seriously.

 First of all, install a good anti-virus app on your mobile devices (and yes, this includes your iOS ones; much as Apple product users think they are not targeted quite so much, their mobile devices are just as susceptible as any).

 Secondly, think of this anti-virus app as a partner for your common sense rather than as a replacement for it.
 In other words, take some time out to think about what apps you install and what permissions you give them.

 Also, remember to keep them updated.
 Your anti-virus app is only as good as its latest update